angular/angular/aio/content/guide/http.md

 An application makes a JSONP request by passing along a callback function that tells the server to wrap the response in that function.
 Angular JSONP request returns an Observable.
 Follow the pattern for subscribing to observables and use the RxJS `map` property to manipulate the results.
-You can also use the async pipe to manage the results.
+You can also use the [async pipe](api/common/AsyncPipe) to manage the results.

 <div class="alert is-important">

 Use JSONP requests only with APIs that support JSONP, as the server needs to respond with the JSONP callback method.

-JSONP requests only works for `GET` requests, it doesn’t work for PUT/POST/DELETE and so on.
+JSONP requests only work for `GET` requests, they do not work for PUT/POST/DELETE and so on.
 </div>

-In Angular, use JSONP by importing the `JsonpModule` to the `NgModule` imports.
+In Angular, use JSONP by importing the `HttpClientJsonpModule` to the `NgModule` imports.
 Here is a `searchHeroes` method that queries for heroes whose names contain the search term using the JSONP request.

 Here we pass the `heroesURL` as the first parameter and callback function name as the second parameter.
 The response is wrapped in the callback function.
 We take the Observables returned by the JSONP method and pipe them through to the error handler.